Admissions Requirements (U.S.)

 First Year Applicants Are Required To Complete The Following Application Process

 1. Complete an online undergraduate application by creating a myBarry account or submitting a Common App.
-(There is no application fee.)
+(There is no application fee for domestic students.)

 2. Submit transcripts from all secondary and post-secondary institutions.